How Many Americans Have a Will? One Survey Says Only About 32%

 However, none of us know how old we will be when we die.
 Procrastination can cause big problems if an unexpected death occurs.

-Finances.
 Another problem is that younger Americans lack the financial assets that older Americans are more likely to have.
-Some people mistakenly believe that wills are necessary only if a person is financially solvent, but this is false.
+Some people even mistakenly believe wills are necessary only if a person is financially solvent, but this is false.

 Why Everyone Needs a Will or Trust

-Your will lets you dictate exactly who gets your assets, no matter how much or how little you may have.
+Your will lets you dictate exactly who gets your assets, no matter how much — or how little — you may have.
 It also tells the court who should become a legal guardian of your minor children if both parents die.
 This is a crucial issue that parents must consider.